-Studies have shown that art and activities based on art have diverse positive impacts on physical health, mental well-being as well as perceived well-being, quality of life and happiness.
+According to robust research data arts can have diverse positive impacts on physical health, mental wellbeing as well as perceived well-being, quality of life and happiness.

-Studies have shown that art and activities based on art can:
+Research has shown that arts and art activities can:

 - improve the results of medical treatment and alleviate physical and psychological symptoms

 - reduce the need and use of anxiolytic medication, painkillers and sleeping pills